 As a gift it is within our power to use Him and enjoy Him.
 To Enjoy God gift is the root of our happiness.
 It is Heaven on earth.

 Perceive The Holy Spirit

 The voice of the Spirit is gentle.
 To perceive Him the soul needs silence and peace.
-We must bravely detach ourselves from the all creatures from every affection.
+We must bravely detach ourselves from all creatures from every affection.
 Empty your souls so that the Divine Spirit may enter.
 “For where your treasure is, there also will your heart be.”
 (Matthew 6:21).
-This attention to the Holy Spirit is accomplished though Faith, Hope and Charity.
+This attention to the Holy Spirit is accomplished through Faith, Hope, and Charity.

 A life devoted to the Holy Spirit must be founded on Faith.

 Faith points out the path for us.
-Hope gives us the unfailing support.
+Hope gives us unfailing support.

 Note: Charity (Agapē) is the unconditional love that brings forth caring regardless of the circumstance.
 God is full of charitable love.

 The Holy Spirit is the infinite and personal Love of God.